Randy Rudder - 700 Club Producer

 Eli went back to high school and received his diploma in 2009.
 He says he has forgiven his father and he loves sharing his testimony at churches and with anyone willing to listen.
 He wants to get a counseling degree so he can help people who have lived through similar situations.

 “I saw what Eli could be," Miriam says.
-"God says from the worst, from the most vile person, He can make somebody beautiful to use for His glory."
+"God says from the worst, from the vilest person, He can make somebody beautiful to use for His glory."